yangchaofan3/learngit/readme.txt

 Git has a mutable index called stage
 Git tracks changes of files.
 Creating a new branch is quick.
-This is a train.
+This is a tran.
-ok
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple